brunoamaral/hugoDocs/content/en/functions/transform.Unmarshal.md

 : The delimiter used, default is `,`

 comment
-: The comment character ued in the CSV.
+: The comment character used in the CSV.
 If set, lines beginning with the comment character without preceding whitespace are ignored.:

 Example: